 Can a hair salon business make you a millionaire?

-If you said NO, google Nick Munyao – a salonist millionaire in Kenya.
+If you said NO, google Nick Munyao – a saloonist millionaire in Kenya.

-If you said yes, you might as well want to tell me why you are answering a rhetorical questions!
+If you said yes, you might as well want to tell me why you are answering a rhetorical question!

 There , allow your mind to be blown: